ai4eu/ai4eu-chatbot/README.md

 ```

 # How to run
-To start the service at port 8000 please run:
+To start the service at port 8000 (after all models have been trained) please run:
 ```sh
 nohup python src/REST_Chatbot.py &
 ```